HilmiZul/moex/README.md

 # MOEX
-Morning Exercise is a game made using ML poseNet using ml5.js.
+Morning Exercise is a cool game made by ml5.js using poseNet.